metabase/metabase/docs/developers-guide/driver-changelog.md

   use these namespaces in your driver, but if you did, please update them.

 - The multimethod `metabase.driver/truncate!` has been added.
-This method is used to delete a table's rows in the most efficient way possible, even if this means skipping triggers or resetting the auto_increment counters.
+This method is used to delete a table's rows in the most efficient way possible.
 This is currently only required for drivers that support the `:uploads` feature, and has a default implementation for JDBC-based drivers.

 ## Metabase 0.49.1